 Starring: Crystal Bernard, Jennifer Rhodes, Kimberly McArthur, Patrick Lowe, Juliette Cummins, Heidi Kozak, Cindy Eilbacher, Atanas Ilitch, Joel Hoffman, Scott Westmoreland, Michael DeLano, Hamilton Mitchell, Marshall LaPlante, Don Daniel

 Rejected | 1h 17min | Comedy, Horror, Music

+Back in 1987, Fred Krueger took his first steps to becoming the horror genre’s first bona fide rock star.
 With Wes Craven back on board to beef up the characterisation, Chuck Russel’s The Dream Warriors salvaged a stuttering franchise following the misguided debacle that was Freddy’s Revenge, returning to the dreamworld concept and catapulting Krueger to commercial superstardom.
 Still the scourge of nightmares, the character would shed his darker dispositions to become the ethereal circus master of a marketing campaign that exceeded all expectation, resulting in the kind of unlikely merchandising never before achieved.